Stocks Fall as Bond Yields Flash a Recession Warning

 "Investors globally have no where else to go for yield," said John Brady, managing director at brokerage R.J.
 O'Brien & Associates.

-The S&P 500 and Nasdaq Composite declined 2.3% and 2.6%, respectively, after the indexes rose by more than 1% Tuesday.
+The S&P 500 and Nasdaq Composite declined 2.7% and 2.9%, respectively, after the indexes rose by more than 1% Tuesday.
 The volatility puts the S&P 500 on track for its sixth swing of at least 2% this year and its sixth consecutive move of at least 1%.
-The benchmark index has dropped roughly 6% from its mid-July closing record.
+The benchmark index has dropped roughly 6% from its closing record last month.

-All 11 sectors in the index declined, led by energy stocks, which slumped as the price of U.S.-traded crude oil dropped 3.9%.

 After rallying Tuesday on the tariff reprieve, shares of retailers tumbled as Macy's lowered its earnings outlook, a troubling sign heading into the key back-to-school and holiday seasons.
 The department-store operator's shares fell 13%, dragging down shares of Kohl's and Nordstrom as well.